PepperoniOnzo/jury_marks/README.md

 ## Screens and widgets

-This directories conatins all widgets and screens of app.
+These directories contain all widgets and screens of app.

 ```text
 screens/